-Resnick and Louis has extensive experience with condemnation.
-Condemnation is the legal process in which a government agency can acquire property for a “public purpose.”
+Resnick & Louis has extensive experience with condemnation.
+Condemnation is the legal process in which a government agency can acquire property for a “public purpose”.
 “Public purpose” is a legal term that justifies the taking.
 In the eminent domain context, condemnation is not the closing down of uninhabitable or unsafe buildings.
-Condemnation in an eminent domain context means that he government must compensate a landowner for taking his/her property for some government benefit.
+Condemnation in an eminent domain context means that the government must compensate a landowner for taking his/her property for some government benefit.

 How does the State acquire my property?

-The State, or a designated developer, can negotiate to buy your property just like any other buyer might.
-If you and the State cannot agree a price, though, the State can proceed with eminent domain.
+The state, or a designated developer, can negotiate to buy your property just like any other buyer might.
+If you and the state cannot agree on a price, though, the state can proceed with eminent domain.
 Eminent domain is simply the legal process that has been established to allow governments to gain ownership of private property.
-Eminent domain formally begins when the State starts a lawsuit to take your property.
+Eminent domain formally begins when the state starts a lawsuit to take your property.
 These lawsuits do not affect your credit rating or allege that you have done anything wrong.

 Can I assume that the government will treat me fairly under the eminent domain rules?